LevanSamadashvili/compiler/README.md

 # Run
     # Linux
-      chmod u+x ./compiler.py
+      - chmod u+x ./compiler.py
-      ./compiler.py test.c       OR   python3 ./compiler.py test.c  (Generates test.s in the current directory)
+      - ./compiler.py test.c       OR   python3 ./compiler.py test.c  (Generates test.s in the current directory)
-      gcc test.s
+      - gcc test.s
-      ./a.out
+      - ./a.out

     # Windows
-      - Change the name of the module parser.py to something else, it should work normally after that.
+      = Change the name of the module parser.py to something else, it should work normally after that.

+      - python3.9.exe .\compiler.py .\test.c  (Generates test.s in the current directory)

     # To link with gcc
-      - You'll need gcc x64 to make executable files from .s files.
+      = You'll need gcc x64 to make executable files from .s files.

 # Sample programs
-	- You can find sample programs and their assembly files in "examples" directory.
+	= You can find sample programs and their assembly files in "examples" directory.

 # Capabilities